--Classes are subject to change.For an up-to-date schedule, please visit AYPC's Mindbody website.
+-Classes are subject to change.-For a printed schedule, please visit the studio.

 -GROUPON/LIVING SOCIAL/LOCAL DEAL clients must call the studio in advance or email their certificate number, along with their name, address, phone, and email to Jennifer.
 We will set you up in the system so that you can reserve classes.